FintechStu23/LendTech-Express/README.md

 We used Python and Streamlit to create a user-friendly chatbot-based interface for loan applications, capturing essential applicant information.

 * Streamlit UI
 A faster way to build and share data apps.
 Streamlit turns data scripts into shareable web apps in minutes.
 All in pure Python.
 No front‑end experience is required.
 Streamlit is an open-source Python library that can build a UI for various purposes, it is not limited to data apps/machine learning.
-It is easy to learn, and a few lines of code can create a beautiful web app
+It is easy to learn, and a few lines of code can create a beautiful web app.

   The Streamlit app can take user inputs, call contract functions, and display the results.
   Please note that this approach requires a two-step process: first deploying the contract in Remix and then building a separate Streamlit app to interact with the deployed contract.
 The Streamlit app communicates with the contract on the   Ethereum network using the contract's ABI and address.

 * Blockchain
 A blockchain is a distributed database or ledger shared among a computer network's nodes.
 They are best known for their crucial role in cryptocurrency systems for maintaining a secure and decentralized record of transactions, but they are not limited to cryptocurrency uses.
 Blockchains can be used to make data in any industry immutable—the term used to describe the inability to be altered.

   Blockchain is ideal for delivering that information because it provides immediate, shared, and completely transparent information stored on an immutable ledger that can be accessed only by permissioned network members.
 A blockchain        network can track orders, payments, accounts, production and much more.

   The use of credit scoring, pay slips, and bank statements may become increasingly less important to approve a loan.
 Thanks to smart contracts, lenders are able to validate transactions, verify the legitimacy of counterparties, and         perform routine account administration tasks almost momentarily, reducing costs and accelerating the process.

   We selected a blockchain platform that supports the development and deployment of smart contracts.
 Ethereum is selected due to its robust smart contract capabilities.

 * Ethereum
 Ethereum is the community-run technology powering the cryptocurrency ether (ETH) and thousands of decentralized applications.
 Cryptocurrencies, such as Bitcoin, enable anyone to transfer money globally.
 Ethereum does, too, but it can also run code that enables people to create apps and organizations.
 It’s both resilient and flexible: any computer program can run on Ethereum.
 Ether (ETH) is the currency powering the Ethereum network and apps.